gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-The Group Manager processes the Key Distribution Request according to Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
+The Group Manager processes the Key Distribution Request according to {{Section 4.1.6.2 of I-D.ietf-ace-key-groupcomm}}.
+The Key Distribution Response is formatted as defined in {{Section 4.1.6.2 of I-D.ietf-ace-key-groupcomm}}.
 In addition:

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this specification.
 In particular, if the requesting group member has exclusively the role of monitor, no 'group_SenderId' is specified within the 'key' parameter.